hellfirehd/DKW.TransactionExtractor/docs/CLASSIFICATION_GUIDE.md

 The system is designed for easy extension with new matcher types.
 To add a new matcher:

-1. Create a class implementing `ITransactionMatcher`
+1. Create a class inheriting from `TransactionMatcherBase` and implementing `ITransactionMatcher`
+2. Implement the `TryMatchCore(Transaction, String)` method
-2. Add a case to `MatcherFactory.CreateMatcher()`
+3. Add a case to `MatcherFactory.CreateMatcher()`
-3. Add a method to `MatcherBuilderService` for interactive creation
+4. Add a method to `MatcherBuilderService` for interactive creation
-4. Update the smart merging logic in `CategoryRepository` if applicable
+5. Update the smart merging logic in `CategoryRepository` if applicable
-5. Document the new matcher type and its parameters
+6. Document the new matcher type and its parameters

 Example future matchers:
 - `StartsWithMatcher` - Match descriptions starting with specific text